In Bali you can find some of the best beaches in Indonesia but which are the best beaches in Uluwatu?

 The wild surfing beaches of Uluwatu attracted us even though we don’t surf.
 We wanted to experience the dramatic cliff tops of Bali and see with our own eyes the legendary perfect waves.

-We found a great one bed room villa to rent on airbnb: it was just opposite to the gravel road to Padang Padang Beach, also known as Thomas Beach, it was a great spot to settle into Bali’s beach life.
+We found a great one bed room villa to rent: it was just opposite to the gravel road to Padang Padang Beach, also known as Thomas Beach, it was a great spot to settle into Bali’s beach life.

 Below is a quick overview of the beaches we explored in the area, all of them were reached by motorbike.
 We would recommend hiring a motorbike it’s an easy affordable way ($4 per day) to explore the area, just ensure you drive carefully and rent helmets.